Any nonincreasing convergence curves are simultaneously possible for GMRES and weighted GMRES, as well as for left and right preconditioned GMRES: Introduction

+The possibility for the efficiency of a preconditioner to depend on whether it is applied on the left or on the right has already been raised as early as in \cite{zbMATH03120441} (a main result of which can be found in \cite[Th 9.2]{zbMATH07687320}) and in \cite[p.
+308]{zbMATH01311339}.
+See also the literature review in \cite{spillane2026preconditionleftright}.
+A key observation is that weighted GMRES provides a unifying framework for all preconditioned variants.
+This suggests extending the prescribed convergence curve analysis to the weighted setting first, and then deduce consequences for preconditioned GMRES.

-The GMRES algorithm \cite{saad_gmres_1986,zbMATH01953444} is one of the most popular methods for solving general, possibly non-Hermitian, linear systems.
-Yet, to this date, its convergence behaviour is not fully understood, and reliable criteria for fast convergence have not been clearly identified.
-One of the foundational insights into GMRES was provided by Greenbaum, Pták and Strakoš in \cite{greenbaum_any_1996}, who demonstrated at least two key points.
-The first is that any non-increasing convergence curve can be achieved by GMRES.
-The second is that for any given convergence curve and spectrum, a system can be constructed that exhibits this spectrum and achieves the specified convergence curve with GMRES.
-This revealed that the convergence of GMRES is not solely determined by the eigenvalues.
-This approach of analyzing GMRES through the lens of systems that generate a given convergence curve has inspired numerous subsequent studies.
-Arioli, Pták and Strakoš provided in \cite{arioli_krylov_1998} a complete parametrization of all systems generating a prescribed convergence curve (the so-called APS parametrization), further explored in \cite{meurant_gmres_2012} by Meurant.
-Similarly to the eigenvalues, it was shown in \cite{tebbens_any_2012} that any harmonic Ritz value set (\emph{i.e.}\ the zeroes of the GMRES residual polynomial) is possible for any given convergence curve at any iteration.
-This was further discussed in \cite{duintjer_tebbens_prescribing_2014,du_any_2017}.
-The work of \cite{vecharynski_any_2011} extended the original findings of Greenbaum \emph{et al.}\ \cite{greenbaum_any_1996} to the restarted version of GMRES, and \cite{zbMATH07206100} extended them to the block version of GMRES.
-However, to our knowledge, this approach has not yet been applied to the weighted GMRES method, \emph{i.e.}\ GMRES expressed in another inner product.
-A related question was raised in \cite{MeurantError} where the simultaneous prescription convergence curves both for the residual and the error is studied.
-Even though the norm of the error can also be viewed as a weighted norm of the residual, the setup is particular because the weight varies with the operator.
+The viewpoint in \cite{greenbaum_any_1996} has already been refined and extended in several directions.
+Arioli, Pták and Strakoš \cite{arioli_krylov_1998} provided a complete parametrization of all systems generating a prescribed convergence curve (the APS parametrization), thereby making explicit the structure of the admissible pairs $(A,b)$.
+Meurant \cite{meurant_gmres_2012} further analyzed this parametrization and clarified its implications.
+In parallel, it was shown in \cite{tebbens_any_2012} that not only the spectrum but also any prescribed set of harmonic Ritz values (\emph{i.e.}\ the zeros of the GMRES residual polynomial) can be realized for a given convergence curve at any iteration, a result further developed in \cite{duintjer_tebbens_prescribing_2014,du_any_2017}.
+Extensions to restarted and block variants of GMRES were established in \cite{vecharynski_any_2011} and \cite{zbMATH07206100}, respectively.
+An analysis closely related to our work can be found in \cite{MeurantError}, where the residual and error convergence curves are prescribed simultaneously.
+Even though the norm of the error can also be viewed as a weighted norm of the residual, this setup is particular because the weight varies with the operator.